Verna Wilkins: Writing

 Wilkins is the author of more than 40 picture books and biographies for young people, and her books have featured on the National Curriculum and on BBC children's television, and been among titles chosen as Children's Books of the Year.

 Wilkins wrote two of the best-known titles published by the Tamarind Books imprint: The Life of Stephen Lawrence (2001), and Dave and The Tooth Fairy (1993), which featured a black tooth fairy and sold more than 200,000 in its first edition.
 Tamarind also published biographies written by Wilkins for a series called Black Profiles, celebrating the lives of role models such as Malorie Blackman, Benjamin Zephaniah, Rudolph Walker, Baroness Scotland, Chinwe Roy, David Grant and Samantha Tross.

 Wilkins contributed an essay to the 2019 anthology New Daughters of Africa (edited by Margaret Busby) in which she explains that she began her work creating books in diverse classrooms in the belief that the process must start with children: "They should see themselves as the authors, editors, designers, illustrators and publishers of the future."

 Other literary work

 Wilkins chaired the former trade association Independent Black Publishers (IBP), with a view to sharing experiences and maximising mutual strengths so as to increase the impact of UK black publishers, with Margaret Busby as patron.
 In 2007 at the London Book Fair a joint IBP stand showcased the books of Bogle-L'Ouverture Press, Tamarind Books, the X Press, Ayebia Clarke Publishing, Joan Anim-Addo's Mango Press, Jessica Huntley's Bogle-L'Ouverture Publications and other Black ventures.

 Wilkins has served as a judge for literary prizes including the Burt Award for Caribbean Literature and the Jhalak Prize, and is also internationally regarded as an acclaimed speaker, facilitating conferences in the UK, Europe, Africa and the Caribbean.

+She was elected as a Fellow of the Royal Society of Literature in 2021.